 AML5 is an AML directive in Europe that applies as of January 2020 – it permits financial companies to provide services in the digital EU single market and establishes a reference KYC framework.

-AML6 is the the 6th AML Directive or 2018/1673 Directive of the European Union.
+AML6 is the 6th AML Directive or 2018/1673 Directive of the European Union.
 It is an enhancement of AML 5 and is set to be implemented by December 2020 by all Member States, it specifies offences and penalties and enhances corporate responsibility.

 BEPS stands for Base Erosion and Profit Shifting and aims to mitigate unfair international tax planning strategies used by global corporates that exploit gaps and mismatches in tax rules to avoid paying tax.